iShift/webtorrent.app/README.md

 ### Building

-Install [bower](http://bower.io/) (web package manager), [gulp](http://gulpjs.com/) (build system), and [nodewebkit](https://www.npmjs.org/package/nodewebkit).
+Install [bower](http://bower.io/) (web package manager) and [gulp](http://gulpjs.com/) (build system).
 Note that you do not need to install grunt; the Gruntfile exists strictly as an internal workaround for building the node-webkit app.
-Also note that you only need to install nodewebkit if you want to run the local development version of webtorrent.app.

 ```
 npm install -g bower gulp nodewebkit